haydenwagner/oscar-goldman/README.md

 The Angular web framework is overkill for this application; I decided to build the site with Angular because it was a challenge, and I wanted to learn more about web framework models, typescript, node, routing etc.

-Lately I have been looking at the [Ember.js](http://emberjs.com) framework quite a bit, and I believe that it would be a better fit for this project.
-In the future I may keep this Angular site as a Github repo, and simplify the production site by switching to the Ember.js framework.

 The site is currently under construction, you can find upcoming improvements and features in this repo's issues tab.

 ## Name explanation